kriberg/csv-plugin/README.md

 Go back to ECM and hit the CSV page.
 You should see a link to your report here.
 Open the report, use the URL in your google docs spreadsheet.

+*The generated URLs are not protected by your login, so don't go full retard*

+To be able to import these into your google docs spreadsheet, the URL needs to be open for everyone.
+So don't go pasting your URL to people.
+The generated key used in the URL is a SHA1 digest of the name and some random gibberish from random().

 Support
 -------